WebAssembly/WASI/Contributing.md

 Additionally during this phase:

- * The champions define the acceptance criteria for Phase 4.
+ * The champions define the *portability criteria* for Phase 4.

    This is intended to translate the spirit of the CG Phase Process' "Two or more Web VMs" requirement to meet WASI's needs.
 The criteria should establish at least:
     - Portability: WASI APIs should be portable, however that can mean different things to different use cases, and no one definition covers everything.
 Consequently, each proposal should define criteria establishing its specific portability requirements.